-Wondering how to sew vinyl or faux leather without the frustration?
+Wondering how to sew vinyl or faux leather without frustration?
 Try these beginner-ready vinyl sewing tips for clean seams, strong stitches, and gorgeous handmade bags.

 My first vinyl project was… crunchy.
 Yours doesn't have to be.
 A few smart tweaks, and sewing vinyl goes beautifully on any domestic machine.